 Medical Editor: John P. Cunha, DO, FACOEP

-Cardene I.V. (nicardipine hydrochloride) is indicated for the short-term treatment of high blood pressure (hypertension) for patients who cannot take the medication orally.
-It is a calcium channel blocker.
-This medication is available in generic form.
-Common side effects include headache, low blood pressure (hypotension), rapid heart rate (tachycardia), or nausea/vomiting.
+Cardene I.V. (nicardipine hydrochloride) is a calcium channel blocker indicated for the short-term treatment of high blood pressure (hypertension) for patients who cannot take the medication orally.
+Cardene I.V. is available in generic form.
+Common side effects of Cardene I.V. include:

 Our Cardene I.V. (nicardipine hydrochloride) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.